Share article

 Illustration: Sophia Prieto

-As the UN’s Summit of the Future commences in September 2024, the question of how to represent future generations in policy is taking centre stage in discussions about global governance.
+As the UN’s Summit of the Future concluded in September 2024, the question of how to represent future generations in policy has begun to take centre stage in discussions about global governance.

 Subscribe to FARSIGHT